The Most Annoying Questions You Can Ask a Flight Attendant

-I'm sure you saw a flight attendant do this once on a flight three years ago.
+Can you ask everyone to stay seated so I can get off first?I'm sure you saw a flight attendant do this once on a flight three years ago.
 While we might do this in rare cases as a courtesy, it's not something we do very often.
 If you're really that concerned, be prepared to plead your case.

 Can I get a free drink?Let me guess: You also call your lawyer friends and ask them to "help you out" every time you get a speeding ticket.
 No?
 Well, if you’re not walking into bars and asking for freebies, why on Earth are you expecting it from me?